-Per the Clery Act, crimes are classified based on the Federal Bureau of Investigation's (FBI's) Uniform Crime Reporting Handbook (UCR).
+The Clery Act defines crimes based on the Federal Bureau of Investigation's (FBI's) Uniform Crime Reporting

+Handbook (UCR).
 For sex offenses only, the definitions used are from the FBI's National Incident-Based Reporting System (NIBRS) edition of the UCR.
 Hate crimes are classified according to the FBI's Uniform Crime Reporting Hate Crime Data Collection Guidelines and Training Guide for Hate Crime Data Collection.
-Although the law states that institutions must use the UCR for defining and classifying crimes, it does not require Clery Act crime reporting to meet all UCR standards.
+Although the law states that institutions must use the UCR to define and classify crimes, it does not require the reporting of Clery Act crime to meet all UCR standards.